stellar/stellar-etl-airflow/README.md

 ### build_apply_gcs_changes_to_bq_task
 [This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_apply_gcs_changes_to_bq_task.py) contains methods for creating apply tasks.
 Apply tasks are used to merge a file from Google Cloud Storage into a BigQuery table.
 Apply tasks differ from the other task that appends in that they apply changes.
 This means that they update, delete, and insert rows.
 These tasks are used for accounts, offers, and trustlines, as the BigQuery table represents the point in time state of these data structures.
 This means that, for example, a merge task could alter the account balance field in the table if a user performed a transaction, delete a row in the table if a user deleted their account, or add a new row if a new account was created.

 Apply tasks can also be used to insert unique values only.
-This behavior is only used for orderbooks at the moment.
+This behavior is used for orderbook and history archive data structures.
 Instead of performing a merge operation, which would update  or delete existing rows, the task will simply insert new rows if they don't already exist.
 This helps prevent duplicated data in a scenario where rows shouldn't change or be deleted.
 Essentially, this task replicates the behavior of a primary key in a database when used for orderbooks.

 # Further Development
 This section details further areas of development.
 It covers a basic guide on how to add new features and test changes to existing features.
 It also contains a list of project TODOs (check the GitHub [issues page](https://github.com/stellar/stellar-etl-airflow/issues) for more!)